 Executive Secretarial Development is a twoyear career program leading to an associate in applied science degree.
-The curriculum includes office practices, secretarial duties and functions of office administration.
+The curriculum emphasizes office practices, secretarial duties and functions of office administration.

-Graduates may be employed in any of a variety of organizations, including manufacturing firms, government agencies, schools and colleges, insurance companies, banks and hospitals.
+Graduates may be employed in any of a variety of organizations, including manufacturing firms, government agencies, insurance companies, service organizations, schools and colleges, banks, as well as advertising and airline companies.